Roman Britain: Demographics

 Roman Britain had an estimated population between 2.8 million and 3 million people at the end of the second century.
 At the end of the fourth century, it had an estimated population of 3.6 million people, of whom 125,000 consisted of the Roman army and their families and dependents.
 The urban population of Roman Britain was about 240,000 people at the end of the fourth century.
 The capital city of Londinium is estimated to have had a population of about 60,000 people.

-Londinium was an ethnically diverse city with inhabitants from across the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
-There was also cultural diversity in other Roman-British towns, which were sustained by considerable migration, both within Britannia and from other Roman territories, including continental Europe, Roman Syria, the Eastern Mediterranean and North Africa.
+Londinium was an ethnically diverse city with inhabitants from the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
+There was also cultural diversity in other Roman-British towns, which were sustained by considerable migration, from Britannia and other Roman territories, including continental Europe, Roman Syria, the Eastern Mediterranean and North Africa.
+In a 2012 study, around 45 percent of sites investigated dating from the Roman period had at least one individual of North African origin.

 Town and country

-During their occupation of Britain the Romans founded a number of important settlements, many of which still survive.
-The towns suffered attrition in the later 4th century, when public building ceased and some were abandoned to private uses.
+During their occupation of Britain, the Romans founded a number of important settlements, many of which survive.
+The towns suffered attrition in the later 4th century, when public building ceased and some were abandoned to private use.
 Place names survived the deurbanised Sub-Roman and early Anglo-Saxon periods, and historiography has been at pains to signal the expected survivals, but archaeology shows that a bare handful of Roman towns were continuously occupied.
 According to S.T.
 Loseby, the very idea of a town as a centre of power and administration was reintroduced to England by the Roman Christianising mission to Canterbury, and its urban revival was delayed to the 10th century.

 Roman towns can be broadly grouped in two categories.
 Civitates, "public towns" were formally laid out on a grid plan, and their role in imperial administration occasioned the construction of public buildings.
 The much more numerous category of vici, "small towns" grew on informal plans, often round a camp or at a ford or crossroads; some were not small, others were scarcely urban, some not even defended by a wall, the characteristic feature of a place of any importance.